Dead2/stabilizer/README.md

-**NOTE**: Little fork that let stabilizer work with llvm6.0.
-I'm a newbie with LLVM, so the patch may not be perfect.
+**NOTE**: Little fork that let stabilizer work with llvm9.0.
+This seems to work on HelloWorld.
+But more complex examples crash.
+Need more time to figure out why.

 ## Stabilizer: Statistically Rigorous Performance Evaluation
 [Charlie Curtsinger](http://www.cs.umass.edu/~charlie) and [Emery D. Berger](http://www.cs.umass.edu/~emery)